Matthew C. Perry: Legacy

 appearance, depicting a physically large, clean shaven, jowly man.
 The portraits portray him with blue eyeballs, rather than blue irises.
 Westerners in this period were commonly thought of as "blue-eyed barbarians", however, in Japanese culture, blue eyeballs were also associated with ferocious or threatening figures, such as monsters or renegades.
 It is thought that the intimidation that the Japanese felt at the time could have influenced these portraits.
 Some portraits of Perry depict him as a tengu.
 However, the portraits of his crewmen are normal.

 When Perry returned to the United States after signing the Convention of Kanagawa, he brought with him diplomatic gifts, including art, pottery, textiles, musical instruments, and other artifacts now in the collection of the Smithsonian Institution.

 Pacific Overtures is a musical set in Japan beginning in 1853 and follows the difficult westernization of Japan, told from the point of view of the Japanese.

 A replica of Perry's U.S. flag is on display on board the memorial in Pearl Harbor, Hawaii, attached to the bulkhead just inboard of the Japanese surrender signing site on the starboard side of the ship.
 The original flag was brought from the U.S. Naval Academy Museum to Japan for the Japan surrender ceremony and was displayed on that occasion at the request of Douglas MacArthur, who was a blood-relative of Perry.

 Today, the flag is preserved and on display at the Naval Academy Museum in Annapolis, Maryland.

 In the museum, the flag is displayed the 'wrong' way round.
 However, photographs show that at the signing ceremony, this flag was displayed properly, on its starboard side, with the stars in the upper right corner, as are all flags on vessels, known as ensigns.
 The cloth of this historic flag was so fragile that the conservator at the museum directed that a protective backing be sewn on it, which accounts for its currently being displayed 'port' side round.

+In Sid Meier's Civilization VI, players can recruit Perry as a Great Admiral.